bytecodealliance/wamr.dev/content/en/blog/introduction_to_wamr_running_modes/index.md

 ## Try out iwasm from WAMR binary release

-> Note: Release version before(including) 1.1.2 don't have this feature.
+> Note: Release version before(including) 1.1.2 doesn't have this feature.

-Since release version 1.2.0(**incoming**), if you want to have a quick try, it would be a good option to download the WAMR from the [binary release](https://github.com/bytecodealliance/wasm-micro-runtime/releases) and start the iwasm command.
+Since the release version 1.2.0(**upcoming**), if you want to have a quick try, it would be a good option to download the WAMR from the [binary release](https://github.com/bytecodealliance/wasm-micro-runtime/releases) and start the iwasm command.

-An Alternative way to try it is to compile iwasm directly, use the following commands to compile `iwasm`:
+An alternative way to try is to compile iwasm directly, use the following commands to compile `iwasm`:

 ```sh
 # in directory {WAMR Directory}/product-mini/platforms/{your platform}